webplatformz/angular-course/README.md

 ## Exercises
 Exercises and solutions can be found in the respective subproject, e.g. [01-dependency-injection](projects/01-dependency-injection) and [01-dependency-injection_solution](projects/01-dependency-injection_solution).
-Please feel free to have a peak at the solution, should you get stuck.
+Please feel free to have a peek at the solution, should you get stuck.
 If you don't finish an exercise, don't worry, each exercise has its own subproject from which you can start with a clean state.

 ### Unit Tests
 You can use the respective run command to verify your solution, e.g. `npm run 00-base:test`